The problems created by our presidential election system are intensifying:

 - Maine/Nebraska-style allocation of electors by district injects gerrymandering into the presidential election and does not create a true national campaign.

-We need new thinking:
+We need new ideas:

 - To end winner-take-all (which causes most of the problem and is not in the Constitution), states are required to allocate their electoral votes proportionally to the top two vote-getters in the state.